david-dick/firefox-marionette/README.md

 # X11 FORWARDING WITH FIREFOX

-This is an experimental addition to this module.
 [X11 Forwarding](https://man.openbsd.org/ssh#X) allows you to launch a [remote firefox via ssh](https://metacpan.org/pod/Firefox::Marionette#REMOTE-AUTOMATION-OF-FIREFOX-VIA-SSH) and have it visually appear in your local X11 desktop.
 This can be accomplished with the following code;

     use Firefox::Marionette();